 Now there are talks of employee walkouts and boycotts, which are completely useless recommendations.

-The call should be clear, redundant, and responsive to the needs of society expressed by the data.
+The call, instead, should be clear, redundant, and responsive to the needs of society expressed by the data.

-John: You hold the cards (i.e., the cash).
-Consider these responses to your PR crisis.
+John: You hold the cards and the cash.
+If alleged comments were inappropriately made, consider these responses to your PR crisis.

 Use Balance Sheet Cash as Philanthropic Investments

 PAPA the publicly traded company has $22 million cash just sitting on the books.
 What if the exec’s and board were to come up off some of this?
 Per the Federal Reserve, U.S. firms have more than $5 trillion cash, just sitting.

 Economically disadvantaged scientists need financial supports for their inventions.
 Suggested: Make philanthropic investments into economically disadvantaged scientists [in the food science industry?].